jyh1/mmaclone/README.md

   In[14]:= D[%,x]
   Out[14]= -Cos[x] x^(-2)-(-2 x^(-3) Sin[x]+Cos[x] x^(-2))-x^(-1) Sin[x]
   ```
-    Pattern test facility is of the same semantic with `Mathematica`'s.
+    Pattern test facility is of the same semantic with `Wolfram Language`'s.
   ```
   In[15]:= {{1,1},{0,0},{0,2}}/.{x_,x_}/;x+x==2 -> a
   Out[15]= {a,{0,0},{0,2}}